Waskesiu Upland: Flora and fauna

 The Waskesiu Upland is heavily forested and since most of the plateau is in parkland, much of the forest is protected.
 The southern parts of the upland is forested with trembling aspen and white spruce while the northern parts are forested with jack pine and black spruce.
 Tamarack and black spruce are found in the peatlands.

 Animals commonly found on the upland include bears, bison, elk, deer, foxes, wolves, and otters.
-There are over 200 species of birds in the hills, including the site of the second largest breeding colony of white pelicans in Canada at Lavallee Lake.
+There are over 200 species of birds in the hills, including the site of the second largest breeding colony of white pelicans in Canada at Lavallée Lake.